-If you choose to enter the STS, you must apply both the simplified capital allowances (depreciation) rules and the simplified trading stock rules, if they apply to you.
-The simplified capital allowances rules apply to your non-business income and deductions as well as to your business income and deductions.
-However, the STS capital allowances (depreciation) rules do not apply to depreciating assets used in rental properties.
+If you choose to enter the STS, you must apply both the simplified capital allowances (depreciation) rules and the simplified trading stock rules, if they apply to you, As an STS taxpayer, if you have non-business income, such as salary and wages, you can also claim a deduction for depreciating assets used in earning your employment income under STS depreciation rules.
+The simplified capital allowances rules apply to your non-business income and deductions as well as to vour business income and deductions.
+However, the STS capital allowances rules do not apply to depreciating assets used in rental properties.